-Prerequisite: FRE 101 or the equivalent placement
+Prerequisite FRE 101 or the equivalent

-This course continues to develop the four basic functions of language begun in French 101: speaking, understanding, reading and writing while stressing vocabulary, grammar and pronunciation.
-The culture of the Francophone world will form the content area of the course. three semester hours
+Course continues to develop the four basic functions of language begun in French 101: speaking, understanding, reading and writing while stressing vocabulary, grammar and pronunciation.
+The culture of the Francophone world will form the content area of the course.